 Every person’s body betrays them at one point or another.
 Whether it’s catching a cold, which can be recovered from within 10 days, having an allergic reaction, or having some other ailment, our bodies don’t always act the way we want them to.
 But there are those certain things that we think we have no control over — like memory loss as we age.
 However, there are several ways to keep your memory sharp, whether you’re 25 or 65.
-Let’s take a look at a few simple ways to make sure you avoid memory problems throughout your life.
+Let’s take a look at a few simple ways to keep your memory sharp so you avoid memory problems throughout your life.

 Having an active social life isn’t just for fun, it can actually be extremely beneficial to your health as well.
 Social interaction can help keep conditions like depression and chronic stress at bay, both of which can enhance memory loss.
 This goes for people of all ages.
 One study in 2008 found that senior citizens with higher levels of social integration had a rate of memory decline at half of those with little to no social interaction.
 Socializing can also help keep your mind active.
 So whether you’re sitting home playing video games with friends, playing in a band, playing games, or simply driving around, doing activities with other people can significantly improve your long-term memory.